Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

         "@npm//@ng-bootstrap/ng-bootstrap",
     ],

-but also to add it to `angular-metadata.tsconfig.json`, as the Angular compiler needs to build the external components:
+and include it into the `angular-metadata.tsconfig.json`, as the Angular compiler needs to build the external components:

     "include": [